 Is the garden fenced in?

-Not at the moment.
-We are happy to add a temporary barrier during your stay, but this would be as low as three feet in places so might not be suitable for bigger dogs or high leapers.
-Very small dogs might also be able to squeeze through the bars on the main gate.
+It is fenced in, but it is as low as three feet in places so might not be suitable for bigger dogs or high leapers, and very small dogs might also be able to squeeze through the bars on the main gate.

 What do you provide for my dog?

 We find that most dog owners bring their own and bowls etc, but if you’re travelling light, or have forgotten anything, please do just let us know.

 There’s always a dog bowl out the front for any passing dogs to drink from – let us know if it’s looking emtpy.